 Not impressed with Abbie on the tours desk.
 Booked a Pearl Habour and Missouri tour, and once on the tour found that Abbie had added optional extras without asking us - we were almost the only ones on the tour who had lunch and audio tours included.
 There was no need for the audio tour at Pearl Harbour, and sitting and eating a proper lunch wasted time at the Missouri and meant we did not see all of it.

-Traveller from Texas
+Traveller from Sydney, Australia

-Traveller from sf
+Traveller from Boston, Ma

 Located across the street from Waikiki Beach and 2 blocks from the Honolulu Zoo, this Aston hotel is on Waikiki's main …More

 It's a beautiful hotel, central to everything in Waikiki.
 The rooms are lovely, the staff are friendly.
 It is a little more expansive than some of the others but you pay for quality: however be advised that as well as slightly higher room fees per night you will also be charged a Waikiki connection fee of over $40 usd per day of your stay.
 I am unsure what this covers but I believe it is for internet.

 Traveller from brisbane, australia

 Located on Waikiki Beach, this popular, renovated Honolulu hotel features an island-style environment and is surrounded by …More

 Love this hotel good genuine Hawaiian feeling, not too big and overwhelming but still big enough to have all the facilities needed, staff great, very close to beach, good entertainment every night, drinks on balcony watching the band at sunset can't beat it.

 Located across from Waikiki Beach, the Sheraton Princess Kaiulani is within a block of the Royal Hawaiian Shopping Center, a …More